JackBayly/admin-dashboard/README.md

   <li>No functionality.
 But again, it was built for CSS practice.</li>
   </ul>
   <h2>Final Thoughts</h2>
   <p>I'm happy with the final result.
-I set out to cement my understand of Grid and I definitely acheived that goal.
-I am more confident in my Grid (and Flexbox skills).
-Honestly I wish I had learned them earlier because they save a lot of time when making page layouts and alligning elements. </p>
+I set out to cement my understand of Grid and I definitely achieved that goal.
+I am more confident in my Grid and Flexbox skills.
+Honestly, I wish I had learned them earlier because they save a lot of time when making page layouts and alligning elements. </p>